WU-Dongze/WU-Dongze.github.io/_pages/about.md

 Research Interests
 ======
 In my previous projects, I made substantial contributions to the mathematical analyses of algorithms, setting the stage for advanced model development.
-I am deeply attracted to mathematical rigor and aim to develop innovative and efficient statistical algorithms, with a particular emphasis on Bayesian methodologies, Gaussian Processes, and PAC learning.
+I am deeply attracted to mathematical rigor and aim to develop computationally efficient statistical algorithms, with a particular emphasis on Bayesian methodologies, Gaussian Processes, and high-dimensional inference.

-My research interests also extend to their exciting applications in fields such as signal processing, computational neuroscience, biostatistics, healthcare, and computational astronomy.
+My research interests also extend to their exciting applications in fields such as signal processing, biostatistics and healthcare.
 I am deeply driven by my curiosity to explore the unknown world!

 Research Experiences
 ======